Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Conclusion

 \section{Conclusion}

 In this survey, we systematically investigate the implications of AI technologies on reshaping the agrifood industry.
 First, we provide an overview of the agriculture data involved in applying AI models, covering the perspectives of source, storage, and processing.
 Next, we summarize the existing AI methods, including traditional ML methods and recent popular DL models, which are widely used in agrifood systems.
 We then conduct a detailed review of various AI applications in diverse agricultural fields, such as planting, husbandry, and fishery.
 Our focus lies primarily on the utilization of AI for identification, monitoring, and prediction tasks while also covering a range of subtopics within these stages.
 Finally, we discuss the opportunities and challenges of integrating AI and agriculture fields.
-We hope this survey could reveal the immense potential of AI in agrifood systems, stimulate discussions on the reasonable use of AI technologies in agriculture, and inspire further research and practical implementation of AI in agriculture, with the goal of enhancing the productivity, efficiency, safety, and sustainability of our agrifood systems.